-- The model of computing that a Cloud can support needs to be well defined, and is arguably the most important public attribute of a Cloud; we have introduced the concept of Cloud Affinity to address this important attribute.
-What types of internal configuration are available to support these?
-For example, can Clouds with suitable network connectivity between compute nodes provide affinity for capability distributed computing (i.e. multiple modest size MPI jobs)?
-We argue that the internal configuration should not be a public attribute that is exposed.
-We currently find "homogenous" Clouds, i.e. Clouds are currently either just data (S3) or compute Clouds (EC2) or just very large private (commercialized) data centers.
+- affinity for capability distributed computing (i.e. multiple modest size MPI jobs)? - We currently find Clouds that are "homogenous" either just data (S3) or compute Clouds (EC2) or just very large private (commercialized) data centers.
 Is that an intrinsic property, or can future Clouds be heterogeneous?
-That question would certainly revitalize the discussion about Grid/Cloud relationships! - For most scientific computing needs, Clouds that provide only data storage facilities are probably going to be insufficient.
-Thus there is a need to introduce data-computing affinity, i.e. how easily can compute power be provided to data, or possibly how can data be moved across to the compute (without significant costs of transfer).
-Currently S3's business model charges for data transfer across S3 boundaries; but with network capacity on average doubling faster than compute capacity (though not storage capacity) there is clearly scope for "integrated" Clouds, at least at the logical level if not physically. - Both Grid and Cloud systems are evolving technological fields, and thus there is a mine-field of unanswered questions, the answers to many of which will become obvious possibly only with hindsight: - Is there going to be a situation where we would want to link Clouds together either from different providers or between different functionalities (data Cloud to compute Cloud)? - If interoperability is required widely (if not universally), then what will be the model of aggregation of Cloud resources?
+The issue of homogeneity and heterogeneity is not just academic: for most scientific computing needs, Clouds that provide only data storage facilities are probably going to be insufficient.
+There is thus a need to introduce data-compute affinity and with it arise questions such as, how easily can compute power be provided to data? or possibly, how can data be moved across to the compute (without significant costs of transfer)?
+Currently S3's business model charges for data transfer across S3 boundaries; but with network capacity on average doubling faster than compute capacity (though not storage capacity) there is clearly scope for "integrated" Clouds, at least at the logical level if not physically. - Both Grid and Cloud systems are evolving technological fields, and thus there are many unanswered questions, the answers to many of which will become obvious possibly only with hindsight: - Is there going to be a situation where we would want to link Clouds together either from different providers or between different functionalities (data Cloud to compute Cloud)? - If interoperability is required widely (if not universally), then what will be the model of aggregation of Cloud resources?
 A "Cloud of Grids"?
-A "Grid of Clouds"? - Will Clouds internally span cross-domain? - Are individual institutions or groups going to want to construct their own Clouds, as they have campus Grids?

-- Is there an underlying scheduler for the use case where demand exceeds supply and how would this affect externally available services? - What can end users expect in terms of fail safety of the Cloud system as a whole?
-How can users avoid vendor lock-in? - Cloud Security has currently not been seriously explored.
-Note that Clouds do not cross administrative domains, at the moment, and this could simplify the discussion of security models compared to Grids.
-But if they do, is it likely that the security model will remain simpler?
-Either way, an important point will be that this does not show on the Cloud interface level. - High-level interfaces have a role to play in making Clouds and other infrastructure easy to use.
-There is a need to address how utilizing distributed systems can be made easier via the use of abstractions, i.e. via support for commonly occuring patterns, which could be either programming patterns, application usage patterns and/or infrastructure usage patterns.
-High-level interfaces should make supporting programming abstractions easy, whether it be widely known and exploited abstractions such as Map-Reduce [8], or more recently adopted approaches such as All-Pairs [7] for data-intensive computing. - Do Clouds have an effect on the distribution of computing infrastructure, as is commonly represented by the Branscomb Pyramid[5]?
+A "Grid of Clouds"?
+Will Clouds internally span cross-domain? - Are individual institutions or groups going to want to construct their own Clouds, as they have campus Grids? - Is there an underlying scheduler for the use case where demand exceeds supply and how would this affect externally available services? - What can end users expect in terms of fail safety of the Cloud system as a whole?
+How can users avoid vendor lock-in? - Clouds do not currently cross administrative domains; this could be the reason behind simpler security models compared to Grids, and the fact that Cloud Security has currently not been seriously exposed to end-users.
+But if and when they do cross administrative domains, will the the security model remain simple?
+Either way, an important point will be that the details of the security model and its implementation do not show at the Cloud interface level. - Do Clouds have an effect on the distribution of computing infrastructure, as is commonly represented by the Branscomb Pyramid[21]?
 Clouds with different affinities and support for different usage modes, would seem to flatten the pyramid into several isolevel blocks.

 Understanding these issues will be critical to a fuller appreciation of how Clouds are related to Grids beyond the obvious enhanced support for virtualization.
-Additionally, before any intellectually honest conjecture that Clouds are viable, useful systems can be made with any level of rigour, many of these open issues and questions will need to be placed on a firm footing.
+Additionally, before any intellectually honest conjecture that Clouds are viable, useful systems can be made, with any level of rigour, many of these open issues and questions will need to be placed on a firm footing.